Baltimore City Council

-The Baltimore City Council is the legislative branch that governs the City of Baltimore and its more than 600,000 citizens.
+The Baltimore City Council is the legislative branch that governs the City of Baltimore.
 It has 14 members elected by district and a president elected at-large; all serve four-year terms.
-The Council holds regular meetings on alternate Monday evenings on the fourth floor of the Baltimore City Hall.
+The council holds regular meetings on alternate Monday evenings on the fourth floor of the Baltimore City Hall.
 The council has seven standing committees, all of which must have at least three members.
-As of 2022, the President receives an annual salary of $131,798, the Vice President gets $84,729 and the rest of councillors receive $76,660.
-The current city council president, Nick Mosby, was sworn on December 10, 2020.
+As of 2022, the president receives an annual salary of $131,798, the vice president gets $84,729 and the rest of councillors receive $76,660.
+The current city council president, Zeke Cohen, was sworn in on December 5, 2024.

 History

 During its early history the council was composed exclusively of white, non-Jewish males.
 In 1826, the Maryland General Assembly passed the "Jew Bill", which allowed Jews to hold public office in the state.
 Two leaders in the fight for the law were Jacob I. Cohen Jr. (1789–1869) and Solomon Etting (1764–1847), who subsequently won election to the council and became the first Jewish officeholders in the state.
 In 1890, Harry Sythe Cummings was elected to the council, becoming the state's first black elected official.
 In the 40 years after 1890, six black Republicans won elections to the council.